AOEpeople/aoe_technology_radar/data/radar/2021-07-01/css-in-js.md

 In the meantime CSS-in-JS has evolved even more.
 There are some libraries which leverages nearly zero-runtime costs such as [Stitches](https://stitches.dev/) or [Vanilla Extract](https://vanilla-extract.style/) while still providing an excellent developer experience with TypeScript.

-We at AOE think that CSS-in-JS is the future of writing good, performant and maintainable CSS, therefore we already use different CSS-in-JS solutions throughout multiple applications.
+We at DCX think that CSS-in-JS is the future of writing good, performant and maintainable CSS, therefore we already use different CSS-in-JS solutions throughout multiple applications.